xCORViSx/cargUI/README.md

 - Test presence (`#[test]`, `#[cfg(test)]`)
 - Directory vs single-file modules
 - Hierarchical structure
+- **Module counts** - Shows direct children count at all nesting levels

+**Context-aware display (v1.0.5):**
+- When a workspace member is selected, shows only that member's modules
+- Automatically switches context when you select different workspace members
+- Clear separation of concerns in multi-crate projects

 **Click any module to open the file instantly!**